News

 Sometimes, you just have to have patience.

-This summer, Five Valleys, Republic Services, Inc., and the City of Missoula will expand the trails network in the North Hills.
+This summer, Five Valleys, Republic Services, Inc., and the City of Missoula expanded the trails network in the North Hills.
 While the trails may be new, the vision has been 15 years in the making.

 In 2010, Five Valleys partnered with Allied Waste, the company that formerly owned the Missoula landfill, to place a conservation easement across 300 acres of their land in the heart of the North Hills, north of Interstate 90.
 The project protected the land for wildlife, agricultural soils, and scenic views.
 But that wasn’t all.
 Allied Waste asked that the easement include a public trail corridor, should a public access connection to the property be identified.
 Yet, at the time, no public access connections existed.
 So, the partners waited.